 The law surrounding the deposit obligation for single-use beverage packaging

-The deposit obligation has been gradually expanded since January 2022 to include various milk drinks, drinkable dietary infant and toddler food, alcoholic beverages such as sparkling wine and wine, mixed beverages containing alcohol, fruit and vegetable juices, and non-carbonated nectars in single-use plastic beverage bottles or beverage cans.
+The deposit obligation has been gradually expanded since January 2022 to include various milk drinks, alcoholic beverages such as sparkling wine and wine, mixed beverages containing alcohol, fruit and vegetable juices, and non-carbonated nectars in single-use plastic beverage bottles or beverage cans.

 Milk and dairy drinks as well as other drinkable dairy products

-Single-use plastic beverage bottles for the following milk drinks in quantities between 0.1 and 3 litres are now subject to deposit:
+Single-use plastic beverage bottles for the following milk drinks in quantities between 0.1 and 3 litres have been subject to deposit since 1 January 2024:

 Milk and dairy drinks with at least 50 percent milk content or